Wire-Me/evm-contracts/README.md

 ```bash
 forge test
 ```
+This will add the forge-std library to your project directory (in `/lib/forge-std`) and run all the tests in the `/test` directory.

 ### Run Single Test
 To run a single test, you can use the `--match-test` option with the function name.
 For example: